Deformations of rational curves in positive characteristic: Jacobian numbers of curves over arbitrary fields

 \subsection{Regular curves over imperfect fields with small Jacobian numbers}

-The following result is an easy consequence of Schr\"oer's $p$-divisibility results for Jacobian numbers.

 \begin{prop} Let $k$ be a field of characteristic $p>0$ that is not necessarily perfect.
-Let $C$ be a curve over $k$ satisfying the following two conditions: \begin{enumerate} \item The Jacobian numbers of $C$ are strictly less than $p$ at every closed point of $C$. \item $C$ is a regular scheme. \end{enumerate} Then, $C$ is smooth over $k$. \end{prop}
+Let $C$ be a curve over $k$.
+Assume that the Jacobian numbers of $C$ are strictly less than $p$ at every closed point of $C$, and $C$ is a regular scheme.
+Then, $C$ is smooth over $k$. \end{prop}